Type 2 connector: Pins

 The allocation of the four normal power supply pins vary depending on the mode of operation.
 They are allocated as:

 Some vehicle inlets may contain the extra connections to allow the CCS DC-only charger (high-current DC) to be inserted.

-Communication takes place over the CP/PP signalling pins between the charger, cable, and vehicle to ensure that the highest common denominator of voltage and current is selected.
+Communication takes place over the CP/PP signaling pins between the charger, cable, and vehicle to ensure that the highest common denominator of voltage and current is selected.

-The signalling protocol is identical to that of Type 1 connectors as described in the SAE J1772 standard.
+The signaling protocol is identical to that of Type 1 connectors as described in the SAE J1772 standard.